 How do I move where my profiles settings are stored?

 You can choose where to put new profiles via the Preferences menu > Options > Settings tab.
+With SyncBackPro/SE V8 (or newer versions) it is also possible to specify a specific folder to store the profiles, which is under:

 To move an existing profile you must export it, delete it, change the